mikyrenato/Project-5-Predictive-Analytics/README.md

 ### Business Requirement 2

+### Epic: House Price Prediction

+### User Stories:

-- As a data analyst, I need to predict the sale price of the houses.
+1. As a data analyst, I want to analyze the house records dataset and prepare the data for training an ML model to predict the sale price.

-- Build an ML model to predict the house prices for the 6 newly refurbished houses my friend plans to sell.
+2. As a data analyst, I need to build an ML model that can accurately predict the house prices for the 6 newly refurbished houses my friend plans to sell.

-- Ensure that the ML system can reliably predict the summed sale price of the 6 houses.
+3. As a data analyst, I want to ensure that the ML system can reliably predict the summed sale price of the 6 houses by incorporating the individual house price predictions.

-- Use either conventional ML or Neural Networks to establish the relationships between the features and the target variable.
+4. As a data analyst, I need to explore and evaluate different approaches, including conventional ML and Neural Networks, to establish the relationships between the features and the target variable (sale price).

-- Consider changing the ML task from regression to classification if a valid rationale exists.
+5. As a data analyst, I will consider changing the ML task from regression to classification if a valid rationale exists, to better address the requirements and nature of the problem.

-- If using conventional ML with libraries like scikit-learn, perform extensive hyperparameter optimization for the chosen algorithm.
+6. If using conventional ML with libraries like scikit-learn, I will perform extensive hyperparameter optimization for the chosen algorithm to improve the model's performance and accuracy.